 Trade Spend consists of expenditures primarily associated with the Grocery Retail channel and includes 'slotting' expense for new store distribution, returns, shelf-worn chargebacks (spoils) and allowances, and promotional programs at retailer and distributor level, including periodic temporary price reductions and end cap (end-of-aisle) displays that drive trial and increased consumption.
-Trade Spend as a percentage ("%") of revenue increased in Q2 2023 in comparison to Q2 2022 due to one-time sales of the lower-velocity SKUs and developmental product lines the Company decided to discontinue; product that was not moved through existing distribution outlets was sold to Closeout retailers, who require more significant upfront discounts than ongoing Grocery Retail placements and partners with existing retail shelf placements.
+Trade Spend as a percentage ("%") of revenue decreased in Q3 2023 in comparison to Q3 2022 due to focused reduction of expensive legacy RightRice promotional programs.
+Trade spend in Q3 2023 does also reflect the close-out sales of short coded and discontinued SKUs.